Widowmaker (Overwatch): Design

-Standing 5 ft 9 in (175 cm) tall, Widowmaker is a slender woman with light blue skin, yellow eyes, and dark blue long hair tied into a ponytail behind her head.
+Standing 5 feet 9 inches (175 cm) tall, Widowmaker is a slender woman with light blue skin, yellow eyes, and dark blue long hair tied into a ponytail behind her head.
 Her outfit consists of a form-fitting light purple bodysuit with short sleeves and the front unzipped with plunging cleavage, while the back is similarly exposed.
 Her hips, legs and feet are covered with segmented black armor with spikes protruding from the knees and sides of the shoes, with a small shoulderpad covers her left shoulder and a pouch strapped to her right thigh.
 The front of her head is covered by the aforementioned visor, covering her brow when not active.
 In addition to her black gloves, her left arm has a gauntlet capable of firing a retractable grappling hook.
 Her right forearm is covered in a tattoo resembling a spider's web with the French text "araignée du soir, cauchemar" ("evening spider, nightmare"), which according to the book The Art of Overwatch is a play on a French saying, and along with the large black widow spider tattoo on her back is meant to illustrate the character's menacing nature.
 Her weapon, conceptualized by artist Ben Zhang, is an assault/sniper rifle hybrid that has its barrel and scope extend when aiming.
 In addition to the above details, a stylized "W" adorns her shoulderpad, gun and torso at the base of the plunging cleavage, while a glowing red hourglass can be seen on the gun itself.
 For her appearance in Overwatch 2, the developers went for a more "cyberpunk" feel for the character, with the character seen sporting a braid and new armor plating.

 Like other Overwatch characters, Widowmaker received skins, unlockable cosmetic items to change her in-game appearance.
 When developing them, they found some difficulty redesigning the visor to match the outfit, as it was tied to an animation for her character.
 Notable examples of these included the ballerina-themed "Odile" with a teal and black color scheme, the "Competesse" skin modeled after French nobility, and the "Noire" skin, which was meant to illustrate an earlier version of the character and utilized concepts from her previous planned designs, such as replacing her hair with thick coiled cables.
 In 2023, a purchasable Greek mythology-themed skin modeled after Medusa caused some controversy, as the snakes on the skin had audible hissing both the player and opponents could hear.
 This led to the skin being dubbed by players and media outlets as "pay-to-lose", as a result of incidents of players complaining about being unable to hear enemies, while also being more easily located themselves.